courtney-maynard/data440/hw3/hw3_report.md

 (base) courtneymaynard@Courtneys-MacBook-Pro-2 processed_html_files % wc -w 8376c58e4bbbc685f5e2271fd489caca_processed.txt
     1350 8376c58e4bbbc685f5e2271fd489caca_processed.txt
 ```

+I used the command line to count the number of files with occurences of the chosen word, 'career', across the entire corpus of documents.
+I made sure that I was counting the actual number of files, not the number of lines that the word appears in, as this would overestimate the number of documents.
+Only 58 documents contained the word 'career'.
+I chose ten documents and searched for occurences of the word, ensuring that the case of the word was not taken into account.

 **Table 1.
 Indicating the TF, IDF, and TF-IDF Values For Each Link, Ranked by TF-IDF**

 |TF-IDF |TF |IDF  |URI